-In these prepolymers n can be a high as 25, but the diepoxy in Dad's two-part epoxy adhesive is more likely a small molecule with two epoxy groups, like one of these little fellows:
+In these prepolymers n can be a high as 25, but the diepoxy in Dad's two-part epoxy adhesive is more likely a small molecule with two epoxy groups, like one of the little fellows below.
+To see the first monomer below in more detail, along wtih the two starting materials used to make it, click here.

 Remember that other part?
 The second part is a diamine, which looks like this: